amzn/style-dictionary/docs/src/content/docs/reference/Hooks/preprocessors.md

 title: Preprocessors
 ---

-Starting in version 4.0, you can define custom preprocessors to process the dictionary object as a whole, after it all token files have been parsed and combined into one.
+Starting in version 4.0, you can define custom preprocessors to process the dictionary object as a whole, after all token files have been parsed and combined into one.
 This is useful if you want to do more complex transformations on the dictionary as a whole, when all other ways are not powerful enough.

 Preprocessors can be applied globally or per platform.